Takib-Ahmed/pixll/README.md

-# 📘 Pixll – Internship Test Project
+# 📘 Pixll – Agency Landing Page

 This is a landing page project for **Pixll**, built using: **Next.js, TypeScript, Tailwind CSS**